shanuv000/vk_blog/docs/dynamic-sitemap-solution.md

 We've implemented a fully dynamic sitemap solution:

 1. **API Route for Sitemap**: Created an API route at `pages/api/sitemap-news.js` that generates the sitemap on-demand
+2. **URL Rewrite**: Added a URL rewrite to maintain backward compatibility with the old sitemap URL
-2. **Removed Static File**: Removed the static `public/sitemap-news.xml` file to avoid conflicts
+3. **Removed Static File**: Removed the static `public/sitemap-news.xml` file to avoid conflicts
-3. **Page Revalidation**: Updated the webhook handler to revalidate only dynamic pages, not static files
+4. **Page Revalidation**: Updated the webhook handler to revalidate only dynamic pages, not static files
-4. **Cache Control**: Added cache control headers to optimize performance
+5. **Cache Control**: Added cache control headers to optimize performance

 ### Changes Made